-However, in looking over several recipes (and the comments within), I found that people had very strong opinions on how this pie should be made, and everyone’s grandmother made the best one.
+However, in looking over several recipes for Shoofly Pie (and the comments within), I found that people had very strong opinions on how this pie should be made, and everyone’s grandmother made the best one.

 Although to be honest, even though my grandmother never made Shoofly Pie, I’m sure if she did, hers would top all others (just sayin’).